shakacode/react_on_rails/docs/tutorial.md

 git commit -am "Added React on Rails Gem"
 ```

-Install React on Rails: `rails generate react_on_rails:install` or `rails generate react_on_rails:install --redux`.
+Install React on Rails: `rails generate react_on_rails:install`.
 You need to first git commit your files before running the generator, or else it will generate an error.

 Note, using `redux` is no longer recommended as the basic installer uses React Hooks.
+If you want the redux install: `rails generate react_on_rails:install --redux`

 ```
 rails generate react_on_rails:install